cryptowerk/docs.cryptowerk.com/content/tutorials/7-seal-Formats.md

 ### Seal as HTML Page

 Traditionally a Seal is returned via the `/getseal` method as a JSON object.
-If you would like to poll for a Seal and have HTML content returned use the following:
+If you would like to poll for a Seal and have HTML content returned, here is an example endpoint, header, and body:
 ```
 POST {{baseUrlHorizon}}/platform/API/v8/getseal HTTP/1.1
 x-api-key: {{testHorizon}}